mattvenn/usbc-synth-psu/README.md

 # USBC Synth PSU

-* uses STUSB4500 to negotiate 12 or 15v from a USBC power bank
+* uses STUSB4500 to negotiate 12v or 15v from a USBC power bank
 * uses 4 [DC/DC switchers](https://www.ti.com/product/TPS56339) to supply 12, 9, 5 and 3v outputs for my various synths
+* resistors can be changed to set different output voltage
+* JP1 can be bridged and 12v DC/DC components not placed if power bank can supply 12v.

 ![board](board.png)